-The National Estuarine Research Reserve System is a network of 29 coastal sites designated to protect and study estuarine systems covering over 1.3 million acres and are focused on the following: stewardship, research, training and education.43 https://www.noaa.gov/sites/default/files/atoms/files/508%20Compliant FY21%20NOAA%20CJ.pdf.; U.S. Environmental Protection Agency, CBJ for FY 2021.
+The National Estuarine Research Reserve System is a network of 29 coastal sites designated to protect and study estuarine systems covering over 1.3 million acres and are focused on the following: stewardship, research, training and education.

 The reserves represent a partnership between NOAA and coastal states with NOAA's Office for Coastal Management responsible for administering the reserve system.
 Each reserve is managed on a day-to-day basis by a lead state agency or university, with input from local partners.